G-khan/the-software-engineer-library/README.md

-# The Software Engineer Developer's Library
+# The Software Engineer/Developer's Library

 A library of books that every software engineer/developer should be aware of.